Apple Watch Series 6 Black Friday Deal: Cheapest Price Today | Digital Trends

 - Change your band and your look, anytime

 Normally priced at $399, this Apple Watch Series 6 Black Friday deal brings the smartwatch down to $349 at Amazon.
 If it appeals to you (and why wouldn’t it?), you’ll want to grab it now while stocks last.
-It’s sure to sell out fast and there’s no telling when more stock will be available, or a deal this good, for that matter!
+It’s sure to sell out fast and there’s no telling when more stock will be available, or another deal this good will come along, for that matter!

 Should you shop this Apple Watch Series 6 Black Friday deal or wait until Cyber Monday?